aspose-cells/Aspose.Cells-Doc-md/english/net/getting-started/evaluation-version-limitations/_index.md

 <br>

 ### **3rd Limitation: Plain Text with Evaluation information**
 In the output Plain Text file by Aspose.Cells, an evaluation information would be added at the end of the document.
+When saving a file to plain text (such as CSV and TSV formats), only output the content of the first worksheet.
 <br>
 <image src="2.png" width="70%" />
 <br>